 PETA India Outlines a New Deal to Revamp Laboratory Research

 Animal experimentation has overwhelmingly failed to help humans suffering from disease.
-It has been estimated that a “novel drug can take 10 to 15 years and more than $2 billion [USD] to develop, and failure rates occur in about 95 percent of human studies”.
+The US National Institutes of Health has stated that a “novel drug can take 10 to 15 years and more than $2 billion [USD] to develop, and about 95 percent of human studies fail”.
 Clearly, there is a major problem with the current paradigm for developing and testing drugs and getting them to market, and experiments on animals are one of the main contributing factors.

 The Current System Is Broken

-The US National Institutes of Health confirms that 95% of all new drugs that are shown to be safe and effective in tests on animals fail in human clinical trials, many are even harmful.
+The US National Institutes of Health confirms that 95% of all new drugs that test safe and effective in animal tests fail in human clinical trials, most because they don’t work or actually turn out to be dangerous.

 The failure rates of new drugs developed using animals are even higher in specific disease research areas: